n3wt0n/work-from-home-setup/README.md

 ## Webcams

-I have a multi-webcam setup.
+As you can see in the previous image, I have a multi-webcam setup.

 My main webcam, which I use for most of my conf-calls and for some _quick'n'dirty_ video recording, is the __Logitech C920__, which is a 1080p cam.